 The Beaches of Tulum

-Tulum’s Cenotes
+Exploring Cenotes

-Since we’re short on time and relying on public transportation today, we’ll have to save them for another time.
 Instead, we wander the temples in the high heat for as long as we can bear it.
-Then, we hit the beach to cool off with a cerveza before catching the bus back to Cancun.
+Then, we hit the beach to cool off with a couple of frozen cocktails before catching the bus back to the hotel.

 All in all, the perfect way to spend a day in the Riviera Maya.